vicchi/wp-biographia/readme.txt

 * Added: Filter wp_biographia_biography_box
 * Added: Support for the enclosing form of the wp_biographia shortcode in addition to the self-closing form.
 * Added: Support for resetting the plugin's settings/options to their initial default values from within the admin screen.
-* Added: Support for suppressing display of the Biography Box from posts, archives and the front page by category.
+* Added: Support for hiding display of the Biography Box from posts, archives and the front page by category.
 * Added: Tabbed settings/options in the admin screen.
 * Fixed: Bug that caused an empty contact link to be displayed when an user's profile has an empty corresponding contact field.
 * Fixed: CSS bug that prevented WP Touch from working in non-restricted mode.